top of page

 An horse not broken becommeth headstrong: and a child left to himself will be willful.

-• (we are exhorted to teach our children the fear of Ahayah by speaking life into them, lest they become headstrong by willful behavior because we left them to themselves not reproving them because we made too much of them.)
+• We are exhorted to teach our children the fear of Ahayah by speaking life into them with words of righteousness daily and holding them accountable with gentle corrections when necessary, lest they become headstrong by willful behavior because we left them to themselves not reproving them because we made too much of them out of our fondness for them.

 Pro 29:15